Why you should get involved...

 Every student is represented by a Faculty/School Association.
 On top of many of them offering first-year councils, you can also get involved by helping to organize events, attending meetings, and more.
 You might also then consider running for an executive position next year or later into your time here.
 Stay tuned to your emails from them to know more about what they have coming up.

 The intramural sports program offers all full-time McGill students the opportunity to participate in competitive intramural leagues including, but not limited to, soccer, badminton, ice hockey, and Ultimate.
 Depending on the sport, most intramural games take place on weeknights or weekends and are divided into three categories: men’s, women’s, and co-recreational.
 Each league is divided into three levels (divisions) of play: competitive, intermediate, and recreational.

 Campus Student Media

 McGill doesn’t have a journalism program, so the best way for you to unearth your journalistic skills is to be a part of campus student media.
 In print, the biggest names here are the McGill Tribune, the McGill Daily, and the Bull & Bear.
 There’s also the CKUT radio station, as well as TVM: Student Television at McGill.

 MiniCourses are fun, inexpensive, non-credit courses offered by SSMU and are a great opportunity to explore and develop new skills and hobbies.
 They offer classes in everything from Languages to Cooking, Dance to Art.
-Classes take place in the Fall and Winter terms and usually occur once a week.
-Registration for courses will begin early each term.
+Classes usually take place in the Fall and Winter terms and usually occur once a week.
+Registration for courses begins early each term.

 Study Abroad / Exchanges